 ICUAS ’24 includes the student-focused and student-centered UAV Competition, which offers unique opportunities for students to test and compare their skills with those of their peers worldwide.
 The competition is organized in two stages: simulation qualifiers and in-person finals during the conference.
 Details on how to participate in the UAV Competition are available on the conference web.

 Conference topics of interest include:

 |Airworthiness||Path Planning and Navigation|

 |Autonomy||Reliability of UAS|

 |Micro- and Mini- UAS||UAS Transportation Management (UTM)|

-Through keynote addresses, round table discussions and presentations, it is expected that the outcome of the Conference will be a clear understanding of what industry, civilian, national/international authorities need, and what are the crucial next steps that need to be completed before UAS/RPAS are utilized in everyday life applications.
+Through keynote addresses, round table discussions, and presentations, the outcome of the conference will be a clear understanding of what industry, civilian, national, and international authorities need, and what are the crucial next steps to be completed before UAS/RPAS are utilized in everyday applications.

 February 4, 2024: Full Papers / Invited Sessions / Tutorial Proposals Due